K-12 Field Trips

 civil war (recommended for grade 3-5)

-Dress in a Civil War jacket and hat, cook bacon and taste hardtack, learn a drill that soldiers did using Civil War “dummy” guns, and even pick up some Civil War slang.
-Follow along as a Civil War re-enactor takes you marching, drilling, and following the path of the Flag of Company A. This is a 3 hour program.
+Dress in a Civil War jacket and hat, taste hardtack, learn a drill that soldiers did using Civil War “dummy” guns, and even pick up some Civil War slang.
+Follow along as a Civil War re-enactor takes you marching, drilling, and following the path of the Flag of Company A.

-Meet tradepeople in Pinecrest Village and become their apprentice: Mr. Sykora at the shoe shop, Mr. Witt in the blacksmith shop, Mrs. Rank at the Dress Shop, the newspaper reporter, school teacher, and the Burke's, who own the General Store.
+Meet tradepeople in Pinecrest Village and become their apprentice: Mr. Sykora at the shoe shop, Mr. Witt in the blacksmith shop, Mrs. Rank at the Dress Shop, the newspaper reporter, the railroad conductor, and the Burke's, who own the General Store.
 Learn how they are adapting to new technology and power to expand their businesses.
-This is a 2 hour program.

-1872 School Experience (any age or multi-age groups)
+1872 School and play (any age or multi-age groups)

 Experience school in 1872.
 Interact with our school teacher to take part in lessons.
-If you finish your lessons promptly, there may be time for games.
-We suggest a 3.5 hour program and includes lunch time (students should bring their own lunch in a bucket, coffee can, or basket).
+Students will read from McGuffey’s Readers, complete math problems on slates, and participate in spelling bees.
+If you finish your lessons promptly, there will be time for games.